saurabh29r/Job-Quilt/README.md

 ##Job Page
 - When user clicks on Job page all the jobs are render on UI.
 - Job Filter feature avaiable based on type of employment and salary.
 - Search feature available  based on job title keyword.
-- Clear Filter button is avaiable which reset the state into default state.
+- Clear Filter button is available  which reset the state into default state.

 ##Job Details page.
 - When user click on apply now button in job page card,user will redirected to job details page, which is basically uses id parameter to render the exact data.